 An inbox placement test is a critical tool for email marketers aiming to ensure their emails reach the intended recipients' inboxes rather than ending up in spam or promotional folders.
-This test helps in evaluating and optimizing email deliverability, which is essential for maximizing engagement and return on investment (ROI) from email marketing campaigns.
+This test helps evaluate and optimize email deliverability, which is essential for maximizing engagement and return on investment (ROI) from email marketing campaigns.

 Purpose